 How to Prepare for Your Video Doctor Visits

-Just like an in-person doctor’s visit, you will want to make sure you are prepared for your virtual appointment.
-Here are some tips to help you prepare:
+Just like an in-person office visit, you will want to make sure you are prepared for your virtual appointment.

-- Make sure your device: laptop, tablet, or phone, is fully charged.
+- Make sure your device: laptop, tablet, or smartphone, is fully charged.

-- Set yourself up in an area of your home with a strong wifi connection as well as privacy if needed.
+- Set yourself up in an area of your home with a strong internet connection as well as privacy if needed.

 - Gather relevant details and medical information like dates of important procedures and specialists’ contact information.
 Writing details down in advance can help you remember them during your appointment.